johnothwolo/hfs-freebsd/README.md

 # FreeBSD HFS Driver

 This is a WIP port of Apple's HFS driver to FreeBSD.
+The code is based on version 556.60.1.

 # Helpful Links